 Temperatures fluctuate all the time.
 So why should you care if global temperatures rise by half a degree?

 It matters a lot, actually.
-Thresholds in temperature will cause adverse effects on many ecosystems in various ways.
+Temperature thresholds will have adverse effects on many ecosystems.
 An increase by a few degrees can literally mean death for some species.

-In fact, sea turtles are facing the risk of extinction because of the warmer climate.
+In fact, sea turtles face extinction risk because of the warmer climate.
 Female sea turtles nest in beach sands.
-When the sand becomes warmer than is ideal, these turtles will bear only female baby turtles.
-This poses the risk of the eventual extinction of this species.
+When the sand becomes warmer than ideal, these turtles will bear only female baby turtles, which poses the risk of the eventual extinction of this species.

 Scientists have found that an increase in temperatures of 2oC can already be fatal.